 Braid: Power And Control

 If you’re looking for a feeling of power and control, braid is a winner.
-I use 10lb braided mainline ( Sufix), usually, when fishing larger trout species in Northern California.
-But even having that 30-40 lb braid on a medium heavy rod when fishing heavy cover, for example, allows you to feel in control of a larger fish due to braids ability to remain static.
+I use a 10lb braided mainline ( Sufix), usually, when fishing larger trout species in Northern California.
+But even having that 30-40 lb braid on a medium heavy rod when fishing heavy cover, for example, allows you to feel in control of a larger fish due to the braid’s ability to remain static.

 Better Hook Sets

 Having this lack of stretch gives you the advantage of delivering a better hook set.
 Having used braid now for most applications, including fishing the rocky, ocean coast of NorCal, I notice a stark difference in my hook sets when going back temporarily to Mono or Fluorocarbon.
 My main application, and where I find the strongest advantage, is its ability to cut through kelp in salt water and /or tear through someone else’s snagged line.
 The same goes for flipping into heavy cover.

 Braid: No line Memory

 Braid has very little to no line memory.
 This allows an easier transfer of line from real to real and less chance of rats nesting, allowing for smoother casting.